mmuffins/AnidbExportParser/README.md

 # Anidb Export Parser
-Parses an anidb xml export and saves it as [LiteDB](https://www.litedb.org/) database.
+Parses an anidb xml export and saves it as sqlite database.

 ## Running
 - Go to https://anidb.net/user/export and create a new export using format Xml-plain-new